 Q: I don’t live near Waco, or even in Texas.
 Can I apply?

 A: Yes!
-As long as you are located and licensed within the United States, you can apply for an associate faculty position.
+As long as you are located and licensed within the United States, you can apply for an associated faculty position.
 We are able to search far and wide for expert clinicians, and we cover travel costs for all of our faculty.

-A: Most of the associate (“Lecturer”) positions are for our immersive laboratory sessions.
+A: Most of the associated (“Lecturer”) positions are for our immersive laboratory sessions.
 Immersive labs are blocks of time where students focus on the lab content of one course at a time.
 While the entire duration of the onsite lab is typically 1-2 weeks, each lab course is 3 to 6 days in length.
 Typical duties include providing small group instruction for a group of 10-14 students, maintaining consistency in instruction from the lead faculty, and administering practical and skill check examinations.
 Duties in some courses may include leading blocks of instruction with material provided/guided by the course lead faculty, and grading student projects.

 Q: What if I have never taught before?